Is this out of my hands?: The role of the individual in waste policy change

-- In 10 years of its existence, the parts of the WMA that could be used to reduce our society’s waste production and to regulate business’ waste have almost never been used (except for the implementation of a very low waste disposal levy and the banning of microbeads, and the ban of single-use plastic bags).
+- In 10 years of its existence, the parts of the WMA that could be used to reduce our society’s waste production and to regulate business’ waste have almost never been used (except for the implementation of a very low waste disposal levy, the banning of microbeads, and the ban of single-use plastic bags).

 It’s a scandal that the WMA is so under-utilised.
 While other countries are developing and innovating with effective waste policy, here in New Zealand we don’t even use the tools we have to better our approach.
 It’s no surprise, therefore, that New Zealand is the most wasteful country in the developed world (per capita) and the 10th most wasteful country in the entire world (per capita).